eddieb2/aws-certs-notes/certified-cloud-practitioner/02_aws-global-infrastructure.md

 ## GovCloud

-**_Key Points_**:

--   AWS GovCloud Regions allow customers to host sensitive Controlled Unclassified Information and other types of regulated workloads.
+**AWS GovCloud** Regions allow customers to host sensitive Controlled Unclassified Information and other types of regulated workloads.

--   GovCloud Regions are only operate by employees who are U.S. citizens on U.S. soil.
+-   GovCloud Regions are only operated by employees who are U.S. citizens on U.S. soil.
 -   Only accessible to U.S. entities and account state holders who pass a screening process.
--   Customers can architect secure cloud solutions that comply with: - FedRAMP High baseline - DOJ's Criminal Justice Information Systems (CJIS) Security Policy - U.S. International Traffic in Arms Regulations (TAR) - Export Administration Regulations (EAR) - Department of Defense (DoD) Cloud Computing Security Requirements Guide
+-   Customers can architect secure cloud solutions that comply with:
+    -   FedRAMP High baseline
+    -   DOJ's Criminal Justice Information Systems (CJIS) Security Policy
+    -   U.S. International Traffic in Arms Regulations (TAR)
+    -   Export Administration Regulations (EAR)
+    -   Department of Defense (DoD) Cloud Computing - Security Requirements Guide

-    GovCloud Regions are currently only in the US.
+**GovCloud Regions are currently only in the US.**

-You can view their regions on AWS Map of Regions and Edge Networks.
+-   You can view their regions on AWS Map of Regions and Edge Networks.
-You can view more about GovCloud on the official AWS GovCloud page.
+-   You can view more about GovCloud on the official AWS GovCloud page.

 <br>